byogi06/wattx_topcoins/README.md

 ## How run the top coin service ###
 1. Use the docker-compose.yml to create docker images and containers for all the 3 services.

   >docker-compose up
-2. Create the network for communication between these services
-  >docker network create coins-network
-3. Add all the three containers names to the network.
-  >docker network connect coins-network rank_app_con

-  >docker network connect coins-network price_app_con

-  >docker network connect coins-network top_coins_app_con

-4. Run the top coin service using curl or browser
+2. Run the top coin service using curl or browser

    Browser : http://localhost:5000/